 The reality is these large corporations understand that service costs money and after performing a cost-benefit analysis on service they determined it was not worth it.
 Customers would rather have lower prices rather than paying from someone to help them while shopping.
 Is that what we really want?
 Would we all pay a little extra for better service?
 There’s the catch.

 Would you still shop at Wal-Mart if the prices were increased by five to ten percent but it included good service?
-Maybe, but I would be willing to bet that the majority of us do not need great service, Continue Reading
+Maybe, but I would be willing to bet that the majority of us do not need great service, it is a small minority of people that actually do need it on a regular basis.
+Continue Reading

 Baseball hecklers go to games for a reason, they have a goal and for the most part they are good at what they do.
 The goal?
 To get in the pitcher’s head so he’s off his game.
 They go about in many different ways but in the end, if the pitcher is at all affected, the heckler considers his work a success.